Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Mantainers need to scale with project growing and this depends not on the project's users growing but on contribution and interaction on the project itself.
 There are mantainers that push every week something in their projects to show that they are alive or others that with help from contributors/employee share duties.
 Another non-written golden rule that I remember from Mozilla is that "contributors do stuff for fun but annoying things are for employees", this means that in Open Source you rae talking with someone that is doing on his free time (the majority of times).
 How you can check if this Mantainer is working with a salary  on the project or not?
 Check is website or social networks, so you can understand with who are you talking.

+A story from the creator of [ESlint](https://eslint.org/) about the [duty of a Maintainer](https://twitter.com/slicknet/status/1430334633611202562) as bullet point:

+* Girlfriend asks to buy a puppet together
+* They are not an official couple
+* The puppy will leave with him
+* The duty of taking care is to him
+* Her will just take the funny part when together (like walking)

+So the duties are on only on the Mantainer and the others will use and asks to keep the project moving on, with new feature requests or bug fixing without any real help.
+For is looking to a good end, no the puppy wasn't brought at home for the duty reasons non-shared.

 An example of burning out mantainers is be on track with the dependency of the project, as they can broke it as it is not possible to manage all of them.
 We are talking on the duties of Mantainers and there was a [comparison with the financial crisis](https://blog.scottlogic.com/2020/12/22/software-crisis.html) that basically says that there are a lot of variables that creat entropy that as leader you can't handle but you need to manage.